mcwhittemore/sunlight-congress-api/README.md

 #### call(success, [failure])

 Issues a GET request to the API.
 Async calls success on success and failure on failure.
-If failure is not defined, a default console.log is used.

 	api.votes().call(function(data){
 		console.log(data.results.length);